yii2tech/illuminate/docs/start-installation.md

 ];
 ```

-You may also need to replace standard Yii components with the one provided by this extension, creating
+You may also need to replace standard Yii components with the ones provided by this extension, creating
 proper bridges between Yii and Laravel.
 Those components are described at other sections of this documentation.

 Verifying Results <span id="verifying-results"></span>
 -----------------

-Once all steps listed above is done, you should receive working HTTP application, where all your former
+Once all steps listed above are done, you should receive working HTTP application, where all your former
 URLs are responding as they were.
-E.g. if you type 'https://my-project.test/login' in browser, you should
+E.g. if you type "https://my-project.test/login" in browser, you should
 be able to see your login form as it was before.
-To check up Laravel URL handling is working you can create a test route at 'routes/web.php', like following:
+To check up Laravel URL handling is working you can create a test route at "routes/web.php", like following:

 ```php
 <?php